|Job Title:||Probation Officer|

 What makes you a good mentor?

 I listen and learn what the mentee’s goals are and work in partnership on to achieve them.
 Our relationship is mentee directed and I provide the necessary support and feedback during our journey.
 I have kept in touch with a few of my mentee’s after our partnership and provided ongoing support.
+Three of my mentees now work in the justice field; one who is now a mentor.
 I am passionate about mentoring because the career journey is seldom direct and mentoring is a way to provide the third or fourth-year student a sober second thought and to share with them what went well during my life’s journey as well as what to avoid.

 About John Watters

 John who is from Pickering, Ontario chose Carleton for their Criminology program.
-Following graduation in 1984, John worked fixed positions with the Ontario and Federal Governments conducting research, and was encouraged to pursue his Masters in Criminology.
+Following graduation in 1984, John worked term positions with the Ontario and Federal Governments conducting research, and was encouraged to pursue his master’s in criminology.
 He returned to Carleton and completed his Honours in 1990.
 In 1991 he secured employment with the Ontario Ministry of Community Safety and Correctional Services as a Probation/Parole Officer.

-From the fall of 2016 John was seconded to the Service Delivery Division of the Ministry of Children, Community and Social Services to assist with licensing as well as transfer payment agency policy and procedures review.
-He returned to Probation on April 1, 2019.
+From the fall of 2016 to April 2019 John was seconded to the Service Delivery Division of the Ministry of Children, Community and Social Services to assist with licensing as well as transfer payment agency policy and procedures review.

 In addition to his education at Carleton, John has also earned a bachelor’s degree in theological studies from St. Paul University.